 Prior to the conclusion of the administrative investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation, and will have the opportunity to meaningfully respond to the evidence.
 The parties will have ten (10) business days to inspect and review the evidence and submit a written response by email to the investigator.
 The investigator will consider the parties' written responses before completing an Investigative Report that fairly summarizes the relevant evidence.
-The investigator will provide the parties access to the Investigative Report at least ten (10) business days prior to any hearing for each party's review and written response.
-The investigator will share all evidence submitted during the investigation, the Investigative Report, and any responses, with the University authorities empowered to act on violations of University policy.
+The investigator will provide the parties access to the Investigator will share all evidence submitted during the investigation, the Investigative Report, and any responses, with the University authorities empowered to act on violations of University policy.